adicu/learn.devfe.st/datascience/index.md

 And finally we invoke matplotlib to display our image.
-For this example we wonât do any special customization but in case youâre interested in how to go about doing this [check the documentation](https://matplotlib.org/).
+For this example we won't do any special customization but in case you're interested in how to go about doing this [check the documentation](https://matplotlib.org/).

 ```python